Emerging Leaders Program

 The 8-Session Emerging Leaders Program begins in March with an exciting Orientation meet & greet, then continues with a weekly session through the middle of May.
-The sessions are held at the Prince William Chamber of Commerce; each designed to help you know yourself, increase awareness of critical issues, and connect with community leaders.
+The sessions are held on Monday nights from 5pm-7pm; each designed to help you know yourself, increase awareness of critical issues, and connect with community leaders.
 You will be poised to assume an active, leading role in your organization and in your community.
 As the Program has been developed in recent years, you will always be part of the group that molds it for future generations.

 Meet Our Program Manager

 Jesse Citizen is a Retired Air Force officer, retired federal civilian, and life-long learner who has served at all levels of the Department of Defense (DoD).
 With a history of collaboration across the National and International defense and industry environments, he is skilled in Defense and Federal sector strategic planning, change management, and operational training.

 - OPM Federal Executive Institute (FEI) in-resident program, “Leading for a Democratic Society”